zimmertr/Navigation-Service/README.md

    kubectl apply -k Kustomize/overlays/example
    ```

 3. Wait for OpenRouteService to be available.
 This may take several minutes.
+A `readinessProbe` will release it when it is.
 You can ensure it is running by tailing the logs:

    ```bash
    kubectl logs -f -n nav-svc ors-app-#########-#####